jkhelil/throttling-study/README.md

 ##### Pros

-* Really takes into account the available resource of the machine and its usage to optimize utilization without overloading it
+* Really takes into account the available resource of the machine and its usage to optimize usage without overloading it

 ##### Cons